shravanveracode/verademo/readme.md

 ## Abouts

-Blab-a-Gag is a fairly simple forum type application which allows: test12 3
+Blab-a-Gag is a fairly simple forum type application which allows: test12 3 r

 - users to post a one-liner joke..
 - users to follow the jokes of other users or not (listen or ignore)